 Eligibility: All faculty

 College Distinguished Teaching Awards are $1,000 awards in recognition of excellence in teaching.
-Awardees will be recognized at the University Honors Convocation in April.
-For 2016 the available awards are as follows:
+Awardees will be recognized at The Laurels award reception in September.
+For 2018 the available awards are as follows:

 - Agricultural Sciences and Natural Resources: 1